 - Standard style

 The Laboratory imposes no standard style on web pages below the top level.
-People who wish to use the standard style for official pages should use the ucampastool.
-Authors should attempt to make their pages attractive and should strive to ensure that pages will work with a wide range of browser software (including text only browsers like lynx).
+People who wish to use the standard style for official pages are welcome to use the ucampas tool.
+Authors should attempt to make their pages attractive, correct, and should strive to ensure that pages will work with a wide range of browser software.

 No page should have on it content which would bring into disrepute the Computer Laboratory or the University of Cambridge.
 All text should be proof-read for both spelling and sense.

 All official Laboratory pages should be on the same file server as the top-level pages.
 This prevents the webmaster from being inundated with queries when the web file server is up but your file server is down.
 Appropriate directories can be created by the webmaster.
 Official pages include lecture notes and research group pages.
 They do not include personal pages.

 Each research group should strive to have a consistent look and feel to its set of web pages and is invited to use the ucampas tool that formats the top-level web pages.

 - File space

 Each research group's web pages should be located in an appropriate directory on the main web page file server.
 The webmaster can set up an appropriate directory under http://www.cl.cam.ac.uk/research/ for you.
 Where desired, Subversion-based collaborative page management similar to that used for the top-level pages can be arranged, using a dedicated repository.
 (Ask pagemaster for detailed advice.)